 - Amazon Prime Rewards Visa Signature Card

-The information for the Chase Slate® credit card and the Amazon Prime Rewards Visa Signature Card have been collected independently by Johnny Jet.
+The information for the Amazon Prime Rewards Visa Signature Card has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 It’s also one of the best credit cards for groceries.
 Just be aware that the rewards are only able to be earned at U.S. supermarkets.